 Michelle Lurie, Psy.D; ABPdN is a clinical neuropsychologist who obtained her Psy.D. in clinical psychology from the California School of Professional Psychology in San Diego, California in 1999.
 Dr. Michelle Lurie is the ONLY PRACTICING NEUROPSYCHOLOGIST IN DALLAS who is board certified through the American Board of Pediatric Neuropsychology.
-She has extensive experience in psychoeducational and neuropsychological assessment of both children and adults.
+She has extensive experience in psychoeducational and neuropsychological assessments of both children and adults.
 Dr. Michelle Lurie is licensed to practice psychology in the state of Texas.
 She is a member of the Society for Clinical Neuropsychology division of the American Psychological Association, the Texas Psychological Association, the National Academy of Neuropsychology and the International Neuropsychological Society.
 Dr. Michelle Lurie lives in Dallas with her husband and three children.
 In her free time, Dr. Lurie loves practicing yoga, reading, and spending time with family and friends.

 Jan.
 2000 -Dec.
 2001 Post-doctoral Training in Clinical Neuropsychology.